Navigation

 Democrat Senate

-Bravo was appointed to the Senate in May 2023 following the resignation of Raquel Terán, who is running for Congress.
+Bravo was appointed to the Senate in May 2023 following the resignation of Raquel Terán, who appears to have lost her run for Congress.

 Republican House